Zaederx/PatientHealthApp-v1.1/README.md

 This meant I had to try to make a slightly more custom solution for Google Sign In, which brought with it, it's own complications on top of those previously mentioned.
 This being besdies that fact that I wanted Google Sign in to be an option that could be selected and unselected by users, as more an appendage to the regular account, which doesn't seem to be a consideration in Spring Framework, which is shown to support third party sign up and sign in, but not for having an existing account on the platform and then to be signed in via third party authentication (or at least I was unable to find any guidance on this approach from any existing documentation of the time).

-The project also does not have testing in place, mainly because I was focussed on trying to get as much of the idea realised as possible within time constraints.
+The project also does not have testing in place, mainly because I was focussed on trying to get as much of the idea realised as possible within time constraints with working on front and backends in tandem.

 ### Summary
 Overall, as mentioned, many aspect would still require some work to be complete and though the assignment/assessment is done, I would like to add some testing and finish off project as intented just for myself for the sake of completeness and finshing up what was started.